AA Ireland: AA Ireland App

 An AA app was first launched in 2013.
 The app can be used to check AA Roadwatch traffic updates in real time, provides journey planning assistance using AA Routeplanner, and has a "rescue" feature for members to report a breakdown and track the AA Patrol response.

+AA Approved Service

+The AA Approved Service fix and maintain your car with fixed-price options and upfront communication about repairs.
+They ensure quality work with a 12-month warranty on parts and labour.

 International links

 The AA plays a role in international motoring through affiliation with the world's motoring clubs.
 The AA was a founder member of Alliance Internationale de Tourisme (AIT), whose member clubs represent more than 128 million members worldwide.
 The AA is also a shareholder in Arc Transistance which provides emergency roadside assistance throughout Europe.

 The European Campaign for Safe Road Design

 The European Campaign for Safe Road Design was a partnership between 28 European road safety stakeholders that called in 2009 for the EU to invest in safe road infrastructure initiatives, which the group claimed could cut deaths on European roads by 33% in less than a decade.
 AA Ireland was the campaign's partner in Ireland.